School Field Trips

 Field Trips to Rose Island

 See how the past can provide answers for the future at the Rose Island Lighthouse – a historic, living museum and environmental education center.
 Here, the keeper’s practical, resourceful way of life becomes a reality for your students through the basic tour and hands-on activities selected especially for your class.
-Programs are suitable for grades K-5.
+Students of all ages, K-12 and beyond, are welcome on the island.

 All field trips include a lighthouse tour of the museum (first floor living quarters) and the renewable / sustainable utilities in the basement (rainwater cistern, heating system, and lighting).
 Students will be able to see first-hand what was it like to live at the turn of the century without running water and electricity.
 Compare the old-fashioned to the modern “green” water, electric and heating utilities.
 Learn basic resource conservation principles and techniques that can be used today and well into the future.
 Our program can be customized for your classroom and curriculum needs.

-Please contact us if you are interested in bringing Rose Island Lighthouse and the History of Fort Hamilton to your school!
+Please contact us at email@example.com or by phone at 401-847-4242 if you are interested in bringing Rose Island Lighthouse and the history of Fort Hamilton to your school!
 Situated in Newport Harbor and Narragansett Bay, Rose Island was an important part of Rhode Island and US history including the American revolution, early US government fortifications and maritime navigation within Narragansett Bay.
 We can customize a program to meet your specific needs.

 Our staff can bring the wonder of Rose Island history and ecology to your students in your classroom.